Jonarzz/jonarzz.github.io/_posts/2019-12-26-OOP-getting-practical.md

-When creating a new Maven project, we need to set up the [pom.xml](https://maven.apache.org/guides/introduction/introduction-to-the-pom.html#What_is_a_POM) configuration file (when using an IDE, this should be handled by a project wizard).
+When creating a new Maven project, we need to set up the [pom.xml](https://maven.apache.org/guides/introduction/introduction-to-the-pom.html#What_is_a_POM) configuration file (when using an IDE, this is usually handled by a project wizard).
 Let's start with a [minimal POM](https://maven.apache.org/guides/introduction/introduction-to-the-pom.html#Minimal_POM).

 **Group ID** is an identifier that all our projects should have in common - it's a way of defining